 Great champions of projects within an organization care deeply about whether or not the end result actually works.
 It’s not good enough that the project was delivered on time and my career advances— it must do what it’s supposed to do.
 If a product doesn't fix a frustrating process or if people aren't delighted when they use it, then we should not build it.

 To a savvy product champion, success means that you have built something that people need and love to use.
 How many times has your organization hired a big expensive consulting firm and had the result be something the customer actually loves to use?
-It doesn’t happen often.
+It doesn’t happen often, and I bet it would improve businesses' customer retention strategies if it did.
 Despite the poor performance of large agencies when it comes to building custom products, business owners still hire them.

 Digital Transformation Success: User-Centric Approaches